clewisdavis/The-Joy-of-React/course-notes.md

 #### Index.js

 - The root `index.js` file is the first bit of code to be executed.
 Responsible for rendering our React app, turning the elements we write into live DOM nodes.
-- Ther ewill only be 1 spot int he entire codebase that calls the `createRoot` and `render` methods form react-dom.
+- There will only be 1 spot int he entire codebase that calls the `createRoot` and `render` methods form react-dom.
 - Common to do setup tasks in this file as well.
-Projects created with `create-react-app` include some performace, also you can include CSS files.
+Projects created with `create-react-app` include some performance, also you can include CSS files.
 - Typically don't want to render a bunch of JSX, or include things like headers and buttons etc.
-- General rule, just renders the single elment: `<App />`
+- General rule, just renders the single element: `<App />`

 #### App

-- Common fo rour projects to have a component called `App`
+- Common for our projects to have a component called `App`
 - This is the home base, React component in our project.
 - Could manage core layout stuff, like headers and footers.
 - If you are using a routing solution like react Router, top level routes are often included in this file.